vasalf/mammoth-world/README.md

-# mamont-world
+# mammoth-world

 ====
 It's our world project on github.
-Mamonts must be there.
+Mammoths must be there.